• Skip to primary navigation

 Day 74 – A Fish Fry and Willie Nelson

-So Friday afternoon came and we headed out north towards Goliad, where I had taken photos of the Spanish mission earlier in the month, using the directions Dora had given us.
+So Friday afternoon came and we headed out north towards Goliad, where I had taken earlier in the month, using the directions Dora had given us.
 Several others from the Seabreeze RV park were invited too, so we made a sort of convoy the 30 miles out into the back country of Texas.

 Their ranch house is like a weekend or getaway place for them, as they live right in Portland.
 It’s a ranch-style house with one level, a porch and screened in patio.
 Otto has turned the garage into a workshop and 1 bedroom guest house.
 We immediately noticed and set out counting the stars that adorned almost every vertical surface.
 He was so engrossed in his counting that Rob completely overlooked the pistol that was just sitting on the counter.
 Just like any other household item, keys, a hat, etc. Texans sure do like guns – yes sirree!